 High In Antioxidants & A Powerful Disease Preventative

-As someone who regularly consumes chia seeds, I can attest to the fact that it does in fact provide an almost instant energy boost.
+As someone who regularly consumes chia seeds, I can attest to the fact that it does provide an almost instant energy boost.

-Chlorogenic Acid (another one of chia’s antioxidants) was found to prevent the growth of certain brain tumors in a study published on March 27, 2006 carried out by Borhane Annabi who holds a Canada Research Chair in Molecular Oncology (Tier-II) from the Canadian Institutes of Health Research.
-Furthermore, the nutritional benefits of this anti-cancer antioxidant, is easily absorbed in the human body when consumed through natural foods like chia.
+Chlorogenic Acid (another one of chia’s antioxidants) was found to prevent the growth of certain brain tumors in a study published on March 27, 2006, carried out by Borhane Annabi who holds a Canada Research Chair in Molecular Oncology (Tier-II) from the Canadian Institutes of Health Research.
+Furthermore, the nutritional benefits of this anticancer antioxidant are easily absorbed in the human body when consumed through natural foods like chia.

 L.J: Not necessarily misleading.
-When you’re talking about the bioavailability of two antioxidants present in chia, chlorogenic acid and caffeic acid, “Many studies have been done about the bioavailability of chlorogenic acid and caffeic acid in gut.
-Based on a human study, only one third of chlorogenic acid was absorbed in the small intestine of humans when almost all of the caffeic acid was …(Olthof et al., 2001).” – Zhong Ye, Iowa State University
+When you’re talking about the bioavailability of two antioxidants present in chia, chlorogenic acid, and caffeic acid, “Many studies have been done about the bioavailability of chlorogenic acid and caffeic acid in the gut.
+Based on a human study, only one-third of chlorogenic acid was absorbed in the small intestine of humans when almost all of the caffeic acid was …(Olthof et al., 2001).” – Zhong Ye, Iowa State University

-He goes on to say “Chia seed consumption may contain one or more antinutrients which may promote chronic low level inflammation.”
-In addition, it is possible that other antinutrients found in chia seeds may adversely affect gut tissue including saponins which cause a “leaky gut”.
-When this occurs, the gut contents may then have access to the immune system which in turn becomes activated thereby causing a chronic low level systemic inflammation.”
+He goes on to say “Chia seed consumption may contain one or more antinutrients which may promote chronic low-level inflammation.”
+In addition, other antinutrients found in chia seeds may adversely affect gut tissue including saponins which cause a “leaky gut”.
+When this occurs, the gut contents may then have access to the immune system which in turn becomes activated thereby causing chronic low-level systemic inflammation.”

 Mike: Chia was a highly utilized food source by the ancient Maya & Aztec, but that does not mean that it is a quality food source for all people.
 Epigenetics has shown that humans adapt and change rapidly based on dietary consumption (1-3 generations) [Dr. Catherine Shanahan], and while Mayan & Aztec peoples may have been perfectly adept at digesting Chia, the average person today will not have such an ability.

-L.J: Although the studies mentioned did produce encouraging outcomes (no matter what “side” you’re on) – keep in mind that more research still needs to be done, especially on humans, in order to produce reliable results.
-One person’s super food could be another person’s chronic inflammation – (which can be said for any allergic food), so make sure to check with a nutritionist before going full force on any diet or long term super food consumption.
+L.J: Although the studies mentioned did produce encouraging outcomes (no matter what “side” you’re on) – keep in mind that more research still needs to be done, especially on humans, to produce reliable results.
+One person’s superfood could be another person’s chronic inflammation – (which can be said for any allergic food), so make sure to check with a nutritionist before going full force on any diet or long-term superfood consumption.
 It is not our intention to push a certain diet on anyone – we are merely speaking from personal preference based on what has worked for each of us.

 Whether you support non-believers like Dr. Cordain who says, “Until further human studies are conducted, I would be cautious in recommending chia seeds for human consumption, particularly in people with food allergies or known autoimmune diseases,” or are a huge advocate of chia like Professor Wayne Coates( The University of Arizona), “I hate to call it a miracle food because there are too many miracles that turn out not to be, but it almost is.
 Literally, you could live on this stuff because it’s pretty much everything you need,” your opinion matters – so get in on the conversation in the comment section below!